 Skip to main content

-Keys and Indexes
+Keys and indexes

 Indexes are crucial in improving database performance by allowing faster data retrieval.
 To understand the significance of indexes in Rell, let's start with the basics.